How his mother’s memory, thoughts of his legacy and Michael Jordan helped Bobby Wagner land a record-setting contract with the Seahawks

 “She didn’t want me to move back home,’’ Wagner said.
 “She wanted me to finish what I started and so I gave her my word I would finish what I started.
 Looking at it today, I think she would be proud.’’

-And he thought of what it might mean for how he might be remembered someday that he was able to reach an agreement with the Seahawks on a three-year, $54 million contract extension that ties him to Seattle through the 2022 season, when he would be 32 years old.
+And he thought of how reaching an agreement with the Seahawks on a three-year, $54 million contract extension that ties him to Seattle through the 2022 season, when he would be 32 years old, may well be the key moment in determining how his football career is recalled decades from now.

-A contract, he hopes, that helps keep him with the Seahawks forever and will allow him someday be immortalized with the same kind of banner hanging over CenturyLink Field as four other former Seattle players who all played their entire careers here and now are in the Pro Football Hall of Fame.
+It’s a contract, he hopes, that helps keep him with the Seahawks forever and will allow him someday be immortalized with the same kind of banner hanging over CenturyLink Field as four other former Seattle players who all played their entire careers here and now are in the Pro Football Hall of Fame.

 “You watch guys like Ray Lewis, you watch guys like Brian Urlacher, everything they accomplished was dope,’’ Wagner said.
 “But it was cool to see them do it for one team, one city and really cement their legacy where they were at.
 I feel like this is a step forward.
 Hopefully three, four years we’ll be back, I’ll be saying ‘Hey I was frustrated, but we got the deal done.’’’